-Earth Resources Regulation is currently working with the mine operator to investigate seismicity and ways to further minimise it around the Fosterville mine.
+Earth Resources Regulation is working with the mine operator to investigate seismicity and ways to further minimise this around the mine.

-Fosterville is proposing to expand their operations to the north and south of the current site.
-The expansion is anticipated to extend the life of the mine by a minimum of 10 years.
-You can learn more about the proposal and register for updates in their virtual consultation room.
+Fosterville Gold Mine is proposing to extend underground mining operations within its current mining licence area.
+This is anticipated to extend the life of the mine by a minimum of 10 years.

-An Environmental Effects Statement is an assessment of the potential impacts or effects of a proposed project or development.
-Community consultation forms part of an Environmental Effects Statement process.
+The Department of Environment, Land, Water and Planning (DELWP) determined that an Environmental Effects Statement (EES) was required before an application for extension could be considered.
+An EES is an assessment of the potential impacts or effects of a proposed project or development.
+Community consultation forms part of the EES process.

-DELWP manages the Environmental Effects Statement process.
-For more information about the Environmental Effects Statement visit: https://www.planning.vic.gov.au/environment-assessment/what-is-the-ees-process-in-victoria
+DELWP manages the EES process.
+Visit Planning Victoria's website for more information about the Environment Effects Statement process in Victoria.

-Before any expansion can take place, Fosterville must also seek appropriate approvals including a Work Plan under the Minerals Resources (Sustainable Development) Act 1990 via Earth Resources Regulation.
+Before any extension can take place, Fosterville Gold Mine must also seek appropriate approvals via Earth Resources Regulation.
+These include a work plan under the Minerals Resources (Sustainable Development) Act 1990.

 The City of Greater Bendigo manages zoning matters relevant to different types of land use, including mining.